Artem-Malyi/windbg-cheat-sheet/readme.md

 When debugging, it's useful to see the function arguments.

 The first 4 arguments are in: rcx, rdx, r8, r9.
-Also, the caller allocates a shadow space for them, but the caller does not store the arguments in this space (it's reserved for the callee)
+Also, the caller allocates a shadow space in stack for them (4 quadwords), but the caller does not store the arguments in this space (it's reserved for the callee)